-The pension system was radically reformed in 1997 with the intention of placing its finances on a sustainable footing and mandatory private pillar II pensions were introduced with the aim of replacing at least 25% of the state pension for those retiring after 2013.
+The pension system was radically reformed in 1997 with the intention of placing its finances on a sustainable footing, and mandatory private pillar II pensions were introduced with the aim of replacing at least 25% of the state pension for those retiring after 2013.
 This system was subsequently dismantled by a series of measures taken by the government in November 2010 and March 2012.
-The mandatory private pillar II provisions were transferred back to the state pillar I, and their associated assets were used to reduce the country’s fiscal deficit.
-The government wants to encourage additional voluntary private retirement savings and, as a first step, in 2014 introduced new tax-deductible pension insurance which has proved to be popular and continues to drive market growth, however, employer adoption is still below average.
-State retirement benefits are provided through pension insurance, administered by the Hungarian State Treasury (from 1 November 2017).
+The mandatory private pillar II provisions were transferred back to state pillar I, and their associated assets were used to reduce the country’s fiscal deficit.
+The government wants to encourage additional voluntary private retirement savings and, as a first step, in 2014, introduced new tax-deductible pension insurance, which has proved to be popular and continues to drive market growth.
+However, employer adoption is still below average.
+State retirement benefits are provided through pension insurance administered by the Hungarian State Treasury (from 1 November 2017).

-The normal retirement age for men and women is gradually increasing dependent upon year of birth, as follows:
+The normal retirement age for men and women is gradually increasing dependent on the birth year as follows:

 |Birth Year||Retirement Age|

 Women may retire at any age with at least 40 years of qualifying insurance, including at least 32 years (30 years where the woman has raised a disabled child) of insurance in respect of a gainful activity (reduced for those who have raised at least five children by one year for each additional child raised, subject to a maximum reduction of seven years of qualifying insurance).

 Pensionable salary for contribution purposes is based on the employee’s salary.
 Effective from July 1, 2020, employees/insureds contribute 10%.

 The minimum pensionable salary for employer contribution purposes is equal to the minimum wage; employer contributions are at least based on the minimum pensionable salary.